 Data Studio users can control the editing and sharing capabilities of collaborators when sharing Data Studio assets.
 We recommend that users avoid putting PHI in titles of such assets.

-Admins can set file sharing permissions to the appropriate visibility level for the Workspace account.
+Admins can set file sharing permissions to the appropriate visibility level for the Workspace or Cloud Identity account.
 Admins can “Restrict” or “Allow” users to share documents outside the domain.
 We suggest that you configure file sharing permissions to prevent users who work with PHI from sharing Data Studio assets outside of your organization.

 Technical support services